-As mentioned in my previous article, one of the skills that I have found useful in this pandemic is growing food through gardening.
+As mentioned in my previous article about the skills I learned that I have found useful in this pandemic is growing food through gardening.
 Three days before my birthday, I asked a friend for ideas on how I could grow vegetables indoors, in a limited space such as my condo unit.
 That day I was having a hard time getting a delivery spot from online stores for vegetables and fruits.
 Desperate, I consulted my friend on how to go about urban gardening and then joined gardening groups, both local and international, per her suggestion.
 It’s through my friend and reading through posts from groups I’ve joined that I found out about hydroponics.

 Hydroponics literally means feeding plants while irrigating, also known as fertigation among US farmers (Roberto, K., How-To Hydroponics, 4th edition).
 Adding nutrient solution or “nutsol” to water enables growers to help plants grow to its genetic potential thus, ensuring better harvest.
 Plants grown hydroponically fare better than those grown in soils because soils are affected by water runoffs, pests, pollution, and other changes in the soil and atmosphere.
 The plants’ roots also spend so much energy digging into soil to look for moisture and nutrients.
 With hydroponics, the water and nutrients are directly delivered to the roots under clean and controlled environment – thus, their energy can be redirected into producing leaves, flowers, fruits and vegetables.
 Where water is scarce, it is favorable to grow crops using hydroponics rather than subjecting the plants to the harsh soil conditons.